Capri, Italy. The Best Place on Earth!

 Book: The Story of San Michele, Axel Munthe

-The shape of Capri blurry and my face is frozen.
+Capri’s shape is blurry, and my face is frozen.
 The wind and salty droplets splash me relentlessly.
 Maybe boarding the traghetto so early in the morning was not the most brilliant idea.
-I did it nonetheless because it will give me an entire day on the island.
+But I did it nonetheless because it would give me an entire day on the island.

 As the port of Naples is shrinking behind, my eyes are squinting longingly forward, glued to the familiar blue shape rising from the greyish sea at this early hour.
 I am becoming acutely aware of how much I’m yearning for this particular island.
 Capri, here I come again!

 The traghetto finally docks in Marina Grande; I’m thankful to feel firm ground under my feet.
 One could say I should be used to the rocking of a boat after working so many years on cruise ships.
 This small boat though was more jumping on top of the waves rather than gliding through them.
 So did my stomach!

-Thank goodness for a sunny start of the day!
+Thank goodness for a sunny start to the day!
 The life-giving star slowly thaws my body and brings back my senses.
 All of the senses!
 For Capri smells blue and looks intoxicating!

 The bus takes us to Capri Town.
-I let the tour guide know that I would like to explore the town by myself and will re-join the group before boarding the bus to Anacapri.
+I let the tour guide know that I would like to explore the town by myself and re-join the group before boarding the bus to Anacapri.

 I’ve been here many times before; the island is mine to explore how I like.
-This time, I’m covetous.
-I’m not sharing it with the lovely Americans from the cruise ship!
+This time, I’m covetous, and I’m not sharing it with the lovely Americans from the cruise ship!

 I have a goal: Giardini di Augusto (Augustus Gardens).
 So, I start my long uphill walk at a brisk pace.
 A few minutes on, I’m grateful for the coolness of the early morning.
 A hike at this speed is demanding even for a fit person.